noamross/redoc/.github/CONTRIBUTING.md

    are required for the workflow to be viable, especially with the idea that word-using collaborators should never have to touch R or even know the origin of the document.
+-  Figuring out how to make the workflow more robust.
+There are a lot of ways collaborators could break the workflow.
 -  Making **redoc** compatible with tools for generating richer Word Documents, such as [worded/officedown](https://github.com/davidgohel/worded).
 -  Making it possible to set many common document formatting properties in the